Information Evenings

 Open Gardens

 The Society conducts an Open Garden Program where members’ gardens are open for other members to visit.
-Visiting open gardens give an opportunity to share ideas.
-It lets visitors see what the owner grows, how to grow it, and what has been done to tackle the drought and water restrictions.
+Visiting open gardens is an opportunity to see what the owner grows, how to grow it, and which plants thrive in our environment.

 Please note that Open Garden visits are only available to financial Society members.

 Not a member?
-Go to Membership to find details on how to join or call 6291 5352.
+Go to Membership for details on how to join or call 6291 5352.

 Tours